Phone-GWP-group

 ADR (European Agreement concerning the International Carriage of Dangerous Goods by Road)

-Governs the transport of hazardous goods by road across Europe (including the UK).
+ADR is the European agreement concerning the international carriage of dangerous goods by road and governs the transport of hazardous goods by road across Europe (including the UK).

-- Packaging must comply with UN test standards.
+• Packaging must comply with UN test standards.

-- Specific packaging instructions per substance class.
+• Specific packaging instructions per substance class.

-- Requires hazard labels, UN numbers, and packing group designations.
+• Requires hazard labels, UN numbers, and packing group designations.

 As part of Macfarlane, GWP Group can assist with specific ADR requirements.
 Please note however that as every application is different, each project will need full scope determined before ascertaining if GWP Group can assist.
 Samples can be supplied for testing as required.
 Direct printing of hazard labels, UN numbers and other required info is available if customers provide suitable artwork files.
 Accuracy and correct use of labelling is our customers responsibility.